 The second evolution in my creative activity focused on the question: how do we sculpt and manipulate technology, which is nebulous and intangible?
-And what happens when we begin to deconstruct the narratives and our approaches to storytelling to accommodate technological consumption changes?
+And what happens when we begin to deconstruct the narratives to accommodate technological consumption changes?
 Immediately I began transitioning the narratives in my work from a linear output to something that resembled a much more fragmented state.
-I also became acutely aware of the hybridization that was taking place when all of these themes, functions, ideas, and elements become combined with each other.
+I also became acutely aware of the hybridization that was taking place when all of these themes, ideas, and elements become combined with each other.
 This led me to a broader understanding of how the spaces and objects that technology permeates all begin to take on a similar fragmented existence.
 Recognition of this evolution profoundly affected the focus of my art as well as my art creation process.
-I began exploring themes found within the hacker and street art communities.
-This led to a collaboration with a group of artists and academics on an idea for an immersive experience that would allow me to further research the possibilities of combining all of these elements into one experience.
+I began exploring themes found within hacker culture and street art communities.
+This led to a collaboration with a group of artists, designers, and academics on an immersive experience that would allow me to further research the possibilities of combining all of these elements into a singular experience.
 We engaged in world-building, storytelling, episodic filmmaking, real-time performance, and LARPing (live-action role-playing).
-Situated within zombie popular culture and focused on exploring human psychology and behavior during disasters and catastrophes, we placed participants in an online virtual environment that allowed participants to create a custom experience that was unique to their own life experiences.
 The result of this collaboration was an immersive experience that we called a M.O.L.I.E.
 (Multimedia Online Learning Immersive Experience).
-The experience utilized interactivity and participation through social media platforms, content management systems, and participant-generated content to evolve an online fictional world.
-The experience garnered six American Advertising Awards- Gold and Silver ADDY Awards as well as recognition by popular culture personalities like Conan O’Brien and online media websites such as Teen Vogue and the Daily Mail.
-Creating this experience quickly made me aware of the impactful nature that technological hybridization of art experiences could have on its participants.
+The experience explored human psychology and behavior during disasters and catastrophes while incorporating themes found in popular culture.
+We placed participants in a virtual environment that allowed them to create a customized experience that was unique to their own lived experience.
+The experience utilized interactivity and participation through social media platforms, content management systems, virtual environments, and participant-generated content to evolve an online virtual world.
+The experience garnered six Gold and Silver American Advertising Awards and recognition by popular culture personalities like Conan O’Brien, Bill Maher, and online websites such as Teen Vogue and the Daily Mail.

-My work continues to focus on the hybridization and continually evolving relationship with all things art and technology.
-This transition has created many uncomfortable moments of realization, especially that my work and understanding of self are changing into something that has more footing in the technological, while being layered with complexity and is not easily understood due to its continual evolution.
-As my research and creative activity continue to evolve, I hope to explore how technology will integrate and permanently change our lives.
+My work continues to focus on hybridization and the continually evolving relationship we have with technology.
+This transition has created many uncomfortable moments of realization, especially that my work and understanding of self are changing into something that has more footing in the technological, and is not easily understood due to its continual evolution.
+As my research and creative activity continue to evolve, I hope to explore how technology will integrate and permanently change our existence.
 How will it continue to usher in a rapid political and cultural revolution?

 Although these questions have become the foundation for future work, I realize that as I continue to explore these topics, I have always been seeking answers to these questions.
 This can be seen in my art piece titled, “Influences of The Sympathetic Nervous System.”
-Viewers become participants as they push arcade buttons on a physical interface embedded in a large pink silicon object.
-Doing so changes the narrative that unfolds in the form of a large projected face that is constructed from videos that are submitted anonymously by people online.
+Viewers interact with videos submitted by online participants by pressing arcade buttons embedded in a large pink silicone object.
+Doing so changes the narrative that unfolds in the form of a large projected face.

 I often imagine the rise of a technological world as an ominous cloud that until recently existed only on the horizon.
 However, that distant future is now a contemporary context that brings with it an often uneasy existence and an unknown future.
 Technology will continue to permeate all spaces and fragment our existence.
 Will it become smarter and evolve into something that opens up new intellectual possibilities, cures diseases, and allows us to create experiences that go far beyond our current physical and technological abilities?
 Just like our physical existence, my work is at a major crossroads.
-This is evident in my latest piece titled “Destroy This Art.”
-The piece invites participants to engage in the internal decision-making process of whether to use a sledgehammer to physically destroy a large LED sign that reads “Destroy This Art.”
-Participants’ decision-making processes and interactions are captured by motion-activated cameras and then posted publicly online.
-The completion of the art happens with the physical destruction of the sign and the resultant capture of the performance into an only digital format.
-This piece symbolically represents the next stage of revolution of my art journey from physical art object making that is only augmented by technology into art that will be governed by a new set of technological standards and rules.
+This is evident in my recent work titled “Destroy This Art.”
+The piece invites participants to engage in the internal decision-making process of using sledgehammers to physically destroy a large LED sign that reads “Destroy This Art.”
+Participants’ decision-making processes and interactions are captured by motion-activated cameras and then posted online as a historical timeline of interactions.
+The completion of the experience happens with the physical destruction of the sign and the resultant capture of the performance into a digital format.
+This piece symbolically represents the next stage of evolution of my art journey from physical art object making that is only augmented by technology into art that will be governed by a new set of technological standards and rules.
 All of this foreshadows my own transition from the physical to the technological and acts as evidence of my evolution as an artist.